SuleymanEmirAkin/Event-Based_Forward-Forward/README.md

-# Applying the Forward-Forward Algorithm to the Event-Based Sensing Mode
+# Applying the Forward-Forward Algorithm to the Event-Based Sensing
-This is an implementation of the "Applying the Forward-Forward Algorithm to the Event-Based Sensing Mode" paper.
+This is an implementation of the "Applying the Forward-Forward Algorithm to the Event-Based Sensing" paper.

 Our paper: Accepted to The 7th International Conference on Machine Learning and Machine Intelligence (MLMI 2024)